m4tx/m4txblog/src/md-pages/2025-07-08-towards-rust-web-best-errors.md

 For now, cloning the request parts seems to be the best solution for Cot.
 It is simple to implement, and it allows us to use the existing `tower_http` middleware ecosystem.
 Perhaps in the future we will think about replacing `tower_http` with something built in-house, but for now it should be good enough.

-Also, don't get me wrong: `tower` is an excellent piece of software and it's already ingeniously generic.
+Also, don't get me wrong: `tower` (along with `tower_http`) is an excellent piece of software and it's already ingeniously generic.
 It already fits well a lot of use cases.
 Perhaps the performance overhead I've mentioned is negligible.
 However, maybe I could spark a discussion about extending the usefulness of this project even further.

 As a closing thought, I'm happy to be wrong about everything I've said in this post.
-If you have a better idea, or if you think that the current solution is good enough, please let me know!
+If you have a better idea, please let me know!
 I'm always open to discussion and would love to hear your thoughts on this topic.

 [`tower`]: https://docs.rs/tower/latest/tower/index.html
 [`tower_http`]: https://docs.rs/tower-http/latest/tower_http/